angelomaragna/prestashop-blockproductmanufacturer/readme.md

 ##Installation

-**IMPORTANT**: to install this package you have to rename the folder _prestashop-blockmanufacturers_ to only _blockmanufacturers_.
+**IMPORTANT**: to install this package you have to rename the folder _prestashop-blockproductmanufacturer_ to only _blockproductmanufacturer_.
 Copy the entire folder under your _PS_ROOT_DIR_/modules and then go to _Control panel_ > _Modules_.
-Search for "Block Manufacturers List" and click Install.
+Search for "Block Product Manufacturer" and click Install.